The3dgar/nest_ms-app/README.md

-# MS client with Nest framework
+# MS producer with Nest framework

-- Basic example about a microservices client
+- Basic example about a microservices producer

 `Note:` this app require a rabbit instance